STOP THE PRESSES! Scott McLaughlin wins at St Petersburg, the first Indy Car race for 2022!

 In both quotes, Scott is commenting on the car after his first drive in a new spec.
 Absolutely he will be looking to get the car balanced first and foremost.
+All the set-up work for geometry changes and other setting that can influence overall grip are pre-set in the workshop.
 It’s not clear whether there is time to test any changes, other than for balance before qualifying.

-The driver can’t really assess the grip unless they were doing a back-to-back test of something.
+The driver can’t really assess the grip unless they are doing a back-to-back test of something.